robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

 ### `[InlineData]`

 InlineData is the simplest way of providing scenario data into a theory test.
-It allows primitive data types to be provided as parameters.
+It allows data to be provided as parameters.
+The order of the attribute parameters is the same order as the method parameters.

 ```C#
 [Theory]